kawarbon/osu-tableno/README.md

 - ✅ Map absolute raw input to the osu! window

 > [!WARNING]
-> If you have a multi-monitor setup, disable "Map absolute raw input to the osu! window". as @jamesbt365 pointed out, causes breaking.
+> If you have a multi-monitor setup, disable "Map absolute raw input to the osu! window".
+As @jamesbt365 pointed out, this setting causes breaking.
 Don't know how, don't know why.

 ## Contributions